Mets' Brandon Nimmo hits go-ahead blast in sixth, Edwin Diaz notches save in series win over Phillies

 The Mets tied it in the second on a two-out double by Mark Vientos and an RBI single by Tyrone Taylor.

-Manager Carlos Mendoza aggressively used his relievers all night.
+Carlos Mendoza aggressively used his relievers all night.
 Phil Maton replaced Megill against the top of the lineup in the fifth and threw two perfect innings.
 Jose Butto struck out two in a perfect seventh.

 In the ninth, Diaz walked Bryson Stott with one out.
-Stott stole second, and then stole third as J.T.
+Stott stole second and stole third as J.T.
 Realmuto struck out.
-Diaz walked Brandon Marsh on four pitches.
+Diaz then walked Brandon Marsh on four pitches.

 That brought up Kody Clemens — Roger’s son — who had entered the game as a pinch hitter in the seventh.